Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Many companies today prioritize building a sustainable business model that supports the environment while fostering long-term resilience and success.
-A green-friendly approach can reduce an organization’s environmental impact while promoting responsible resource use and positioning it as a leader in sustainability.
+A green-friendly approach can reduce an organization’s environmental impact while promoting responsible resource use and helping the business stay competitive over time.
 This commitment can create lasting value because customers and employees want to work with companies that care about making a positive contribution to the world.

 Sustainability isn’t just for large corporations.
-Businesses of any size can work toward a sustainable business model by following specific practices and adopting a sustainable strategy.
+Businesses of any size can work toward a sustainable business model by following specific practices and adopting a sustainable strategy, and smaller companies often have the flexibility to adopt new, eco-friendly practices more quickly.

 What is sustainability?

-Sustainability refers to maintaining processes at a level that preserves resources and balances long-term environmental health.
-Sustainable development addresses the ability to meet current needs without compromising future generations’ ability to meet their own needs — a principle that profoundly aligns with green business practices.
+In a business context, sustainability refers to operating in a way that preserves natural and social resources so they are available for future operations.
+Sustainable development addresses the ability to meet current needs without compromising future generations’ ability to meet their own needs — a principle that closely aligns with green business practices.

 What is a sustainable business model?

-To Rex Freiberger, CEO of Superlativ Media, a sustainable business model generates value for everyone involved without draining the resources that help to create it.
+According to Rex Freiberger, CEO of Superlativ Media, a sustainable business model is one that generates value for everyone involved without draining the resources that help create it.

 “A business model meant to capitalize on a trend isn’t sustainable, for example, because the social resources that get it started won’t exist in years or even months,” Freiberger explained.